cvat-ai/cvat/site/content/en/docs/manual/advanced/annotation-quality.md

 ### GT conflicts in the CVAT interface

+Once you know the quality summary, you may want to investigate the problems found in more detail.
+You can actually check and take action on the quality problems in jobs using the job "Review" mode.

 To see GT Conflicts in the CVAT interface, go to **Review** > **Issues** > **Show ground truth annotations and conflicts**.